Audio-Project-Workgroup/granular_synth/README.md

 * clang (mac and linux)
 <!--* pkg-config (mac and linux)-->

-Linux users will also need the development versions (ie with headers) of all packages JUCE requires for building VSTs (eg gtk, asound, ...).
+Linux users will also need the development versions (ie with headers) of all packages JUCE requires for building VSTs (eg gtk, asound, etc).

 #### Clone the Repository and Initialize Submodules:
 ``` bash